bennyLCK/tp/docs/UserGuide.md

     * `HH:mm` must be in 24-hour format.
     * Examples of valid dates: `01-01-2023`, `01-01-2023 22:30`
   * `STATUS` can be `draft`, `published`, or `archived`.
+    * To allow you to add different versions of `draft`, PressPlanner allows duplicates of articles as long as their `STATUS` are `draft`.
+  * If you do not have a valid webpage of the link, do not include `l/` in your add command for `LINK`.
+PressPlanner does not check for validity of links, so you might end up the link not opening upon clicking the `Link` button.
 * Adding an article will return to displaying all articles if a [find](#325-searching-for-an-article-by-headline--find--a) command was executed before.
   * This does not apply to [filters](#326-filtering-articles--filter--a).

+> :warning:
+> You should only use each prefixes once, except the `t/` prefix for Tags.
+If you use multiple prefixes in one command, eg. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` only the value that comes after the last duplicate prefix to be added, which means that in this case, the header of the article will be "My Second Article".

 Examples: